e30chris/Ansible-PuppetAgentCleanCerts/README.md

 Ansible-PuppetAgentCleanCerts
 =============================

-Clean the certs off a Puppet Agent and kick off a puppet run to generate new certs
+Clean the certs off a Puppet Agent and kick off a puppet run to generate new certs.